Stéphane Mangione

-Stéphane Mangione (born 25 December 1979 in Chenôve) is a retired French football player who played as a left winger.
-He is currently assistant coach at Sochaux.
+Stéphane Mangione (born 25 December 1979) is a French football coach and a former player who played as a left winger.
+He is the caretaker manager of Championnat National club Valenciennes.

-Career
+Playing career

 Mangione has long been a servant of hometown club Dijon FC in fourth, then third and finally second tier of French football.
 He spent a decade at the club with the exception of the 2003–04 season, when he was on loan at Nîmes Olympique.
 On 10 November 2009, Mangione signed with Amiens SC in third tier on a free transfer, where he played for two seasons.

 He then had a two years stint at US Orléans in third tier and finally three seasons at Selongey in fifth tier of French football where he finally took a position of assistant manager.

+Coaching career

+In January 2019 he was hired as an assistant coach at Sochaux.

+On 26 November 2024, Mangione was appointed caretaker manager by Championnat National club Valenciennes after the dismissal of Ahmed Kantari, whom Mangione was assisting before that.